openhab/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 ## Notes

 The OpenWebNet protocol is maintained and Copyright by BTicino/Legrand.
-The documentation of the protocol if freely accessible for developers on the [Legrand developer web site](https://developer.legrand.com/documentation/open-web-net-for-myhome/)
+The documentation of the protocol is freely accessible for developers on the [Legrand developer web site](https://developer.legrand.com/local-interoperability/)

 ## Special thanks